Emik03/Emik.Kebnekaise.Gramophones/Documentation/GramophoneSettings.Alt.md

 ## GramophoneSettings.Alt Property

-Gets or sets a value indicating whether music is played through the alternative channel.
+Gets or sets a value indicating whether Cassette music is to be preserved.

 ```csharp
 public bool Alt { get; set; }